Gauge theory: Mathematical formalism

-where * stands for the Hodge dual and the integral is defined as in differential geometry.
+where ${\star}$ is the Hodge star operator and the integral is defined as in differential geometry.

 A quantity which is gauge-invariant (i.e., invariant under gauge transformations) is the Wilson loop, which is defined over any closed path, γ, as follows:

 where χ is the character of a complex representation ρ and $\mathcal{P}$ represents the path-ordered operator.

 The formalism of gauge theory carries over to a general setting.
 For example, it is sufficient to ask that a vector bundle have a metric connection; when one does so, one finds that the metric connection satisfies the Yang–Mills equations of motion.

 Quantization of gauge theories

 Gauge theories may be quantized by specialization of methods which are applicable to any quantum field theory.
 However, because of the subtleties imposed by the gauge constraints (see section on Mathematical formalism, above) there are many technical problems to be solved which do not arise in other field theories.
 At the same time, the richer structure of gauge theories allows simplification of some computations: for example Ward identities connect different renormalization constants.